+'''

-BNC> [pos = "AJ.\"] []? [hw = "bat"]
+BNC> [pos = "AJ."] []? [hw = "bat"]

+'''

-In this example, the preceding adjective provides enough context to disambiguate the two meanings.
+In this example, the grammatical structure is similar.
+We find attributive adjectives preceding bat which is typical for nouns.
+However, the meaning of the adjectives provides enough context to disambiguate the two uses of bat.
+The lexicon is structured by both grammar and meaning.
 If you expanded this to more co-occurrence patterns, e.g. with verbs or even different text types, two clearly distinct patterns emerge.
-The animal bat eats, like other animals, whereas the utensil bat strikes like other club-like devices.
+The animal bat eats, which is similar to other animals, whereas the utensil bat strikes like other club-like devices.
 A Giraffe rarely strikes and a tennis racket doesn't eat.
-They each form distinct lexical fields.
-Distribution plays a defining role in the structure of our lexicon.
+They each are parts of distinct lexical fields.
+Distribution plays a defining role in the structure of those fields, therefore, our lexicon.

-4.1.3 Association
+3.3.2 Association

 A key component of human memory is association.
-The lexicon is organized in associative networks, semantic fields.
+The lexicon is organized in associative networks.
 What we perceive together frequently, we associate as belonging together.
 This is also referred to as spatial or temporal contiguity.

 - (23) law and ...?

 - order

 - (24) good or ...?

 - bad, evil

 - (25) the number of the ...?

-- ??beast
+• ??beast

-- (26) spoils of ...?
+(26) spoils of ...?

-- ??war
+• ??war